onefoursix/cm-api-flume-example/README.md

 ####Set or update an Agent's Config File
 Edit the Flume configuration file(s) you want to use to set your Agents' configuration.
-In this example there are configuration files for Agents named agent0 and agent1 in the directory flume-conf
+This project includes trivial configuration files for agent0 and agent1 in the "flume-conf" directory

 Edit the file set-agent-config.py.
 Set the following:
 - cm_host